unitaryfund/mitiq/docs/mitiq_tree_plot/readme-tree.md

 #### 2. Check the html and generate the pdf

+In order to open `mitiq_tree.html`, you need to set up a local server.
+Run from the terminal:
+`python3 -m http.server` and open your browser.
+Go to `http://localhost:8000/` and from there navigate to the `mitiq_tree.html` file and open it.
-By opening `mitiq_tree.html` with FireFox (will not render with other browsers), the tree should be rendered.
+The tree should be rendered.
 Save the graphics by printing it to a pdf file as `Mitiq_Code_Tree.pdf`.